 Moving a gun safe is not an easy task because of its bulky size and weight.
-Our home safes for sale are packed with features ranging from fire protection to military-style locking bars-which means they've invaluable once they're in your home, but getting them inside in the first place can be a trial.
-The safest option is to use professional movers who have experience with safe moving.
+Liberty gun safes are packed with features ranging from fire protection to military-style locking bars.
+But getting them inside your home can be a trial.
+The safest option is to use professional safe movers who have experience with moving heavy safes.
 But if you must move yours, these tips will show you how to move a heavy safe while reducing your risk of injury and damage to your home and your safe.

 Preparation Is Key